junioralive/spycli-api/README.md

 This application is the backend for [spy-cli](https://github.com/junioralive/spycli-database) provides an interface for searching, fetching, and scraping movie data.
 It includes endpoints for searching movies from a JSON source, scraping content from web pages, and processing movie and series data.

-You can also try [spycli-noserver](https://github.com/junioralive/spycli-noserver)
+No server No problem, try [spycli-noserver](https://github.com/junioralive/spycli-noserver).

 ## Features